 The DC Rape Crisis Center is dedicated to creating a world free of sexual violence.
 The Center works for social change through community outreach, education, and legal and public policy initiatives.
 It helps survivors and their families heal from the aftermath of sexual violence through crisis intervention, counseling, and advocacy.

 If applicable, disciplinary action will be taken in accordance with the CTI’s Code of Conduct.
-CTI will, upon written request, disclose to the alleged victim of a crime of violence or a non-forcible sex offense, the results of any disciplinary hearing related to the offense conducted by the campus against the student who is the alleged perpetrator of the crime or offense.
-If the alleged victim is deceased as a result of the crime or offense, CTI will provide the results of the disciplinary hearing to the victim’s next of kin, if so requested.
+CTI will, upon written request, disclose to the alleged victim of a crime of violence or other non‐forcible sex offence, the results of any disciplinary hearing conducted by the Institution against a student who is the alleged perpetrator of such a crime or offense.
+If the alleged victim is deceased as a result of the crime or offense, the information will be provided to the victim’s immediate family, if so requested.
 In conducting disciplinary proceedings for cases of sexual misconduct, the Institution will use a preponderance of evidence as its evidentiary standard.
 The type of proceeding used will be determined based upon a number of factors, including the circumstances and seriousness of the allegation.

 DRUG-FREE CAMPUS AND WORKPLACE

 As required by the Drug-Free Schools and Communities Act, CTI provides a Drug and Alcohol Abuse Prevention Program (DAAPP), outlined in detail below.